Faculty & Staff Directory

 zledbetter@sfprep.org

-Integrated Math I, MS Robotics.
+Integrated Math I, MS Robotics, Principles of Engineering.
 Zoe earned her bachelor’s degree in Civil Engineering from the University of Maryland.
 After college, she moved to Kentucky to help build a chemical agent destruction pilot plant.
 Her love for New Mexico brought her to Santa Fe in 2015.
-After several years working at LANL, she decided to pursue a more meaningful career working with youth at Girls Inc. of Santa Fe.
-Now, she is delighted to be part of the Santa Fe Prep community.
+After several years working at LANL, she decided to pursue a more meaningful career that aligns with her true passion – inspiring kids to find excitement and joy in math and engineering.
 In her free time, Zoe enjoys working on her house, being outside, snuggling with her cats, traveling, and spending time with her family.

 Department(s)